What are tokens and in which way are they beneficial?

 Once done, the option Switch to closed-access mode can be selected to change the default open-access mode to the token-based participation mode.

 Subsequently, the token participant list is automatically created.

-2. If the survey is published in open-access mode without setting it to closed-access mode as undertaken in step 1, tokens can be activated by clicking Survey participants on the main admin page which will redirect straight to the option of initialising the token table.
+2. If the survey is published in open-access mode without setting it to closed-access mode as undertaken in step 1, the participant feature can be activated by clicking Survey participants on the main admin page which will redirect straight to the option of initializing the participant table.
 Moreover, previous token tables can be restored here if available.